sudheermuthyala/AKS/03-Kubernetes-Fundamentals-kubectl-imperative approach/03-01-PODs-with-kubectl/README.md

 kubectl describe pod my-first-pod
 ```
 ## Access Application
-Currently we can access this application only inside worker nodes.
+- Currently we can access this application only inside worker nodes.
-To access it externally, we need to create a NodePort or Load Balancer Service.
-Services is one very very important concept in Kubernetes.
+- To access it externally, we need to create a NodePort or Load Balancer Service.- Services is one very very important concept in Kubernetes.